uwgraphics/VisSnacks/content/tutorials/4-critique/index.md

 Central to critique is that there is some thing that you are examining to discuss.
 In our case, it will usually be a visualization.

+Critique is usually described as a conversation where the designer is present (to help understand the design to get ideas for iteration).
+My observation: the same things that make critique work well as a conversation with the designer can also make it work well when the designer isn't there, and the goal is more about learning (to draw conclusions from a specific example).

-In performing critique, I recommend setting a few ground rules (these are paraphrased by Irene, a former student in my class):
+In performing critique, I recommend setting a few ground rules (these are paraphrased from Irene, a former student in my class):

 1. Know the purpose of the work
 2. Say something good